Breath-taking coastal walking, timeless seaside villages and great company in north Devon

 - Explore the beauty of the Exmoor coast and moors through a day and a half of guided walks, at a pace the whole group can manage with the emphasis on enjoying the scenery.

-- Stay in a bunkhouse right in the heart of the park, with one day by the coast and one inland.
+- Stay in a hostel right in the heart of the park, with one day by the coast and one inland.

 - Meet a friendly group of people who are all keen to get the best out of a sociable weekend away.